 The latest Knowsy® game from The Innovation Games® Company and ScrumTide help teams and individuals discover, challenge and improve their Scrum practice.

 Mountain View, CA – August 13, 2012.
-The Innovation Games® Company, the leading provider of serious games for business, today announced that it has released ScrumKnowsy®, the latest game built on the Knowsy® platfom.
+The Innovation Games® Company, the leading provider of serious games for business, today announced that it has released ScrumKnowsy®, the latest game built on the Knowsy® platform.

 “The key to successful, high performing teams rests in alignment.
-Not just alignment of goals, but alignment of roles, responsibilities, methods of work and communication,” Said CEO and Founder Luke Hohmann.
+Not just alignment of goals, but the alignment of roles, responsibilities, methods of work and communication,” Said CEO and Founder Luke Hohmann.
 “While there’s been a lot of discussion about of the importance of alignment and team integrity, a way to effectively test (and improve) team alignment hasn’t emerged.
 Until now.”

-“ScrumKnowsy gives teams a fun and effective way to explore how well they are aligned in their mission.”
+“ScrumKnowsy gives teams a fun and effective way to explore how well they are aligned with their mission.”
 Hohmann continued.
 “By formally testing, sharing and discussing the results of Scrum Knowsy® games, teams will explicitly reduce the degree of ambiguity and equivocality of the shared outcomes they seek to create.”

 It’s a game, not another boring meeting.
 Discovering where teams are and aren’t aligned through collaborative play means improved engagement and more accurate feedback.

 Access to experts.
 Through Challenge and Discover play individuals and teams can compare their Scrum practice with leaders in the Scrum community.

 Individual or Multiplayer games.
 ScrumKnowsy lets you play on your own or with teams, tackling such topics as retrospectives, sprint planning, backlogs, impediment lists and more.